Klimpen/tis-100/readme.md

 ### 1000 ANY

-The fifth inter-core register. `ANY` represents communication with any adjacent core.
+The first inter-core alias. `ANY` represents communication with any adjacent core.

 If multiple adjacent cores attempt to read from their directional register corresponding to this core simultaneously, all cores receive the same value immediately.